h2oai/h2o-2/h2o-docs/source/developuser/how_r_interacts_with_h2o.rst

 The following diagram shows the different software layers involved when a user runs an R program that starts a GLM on H2O.

-The left side shows the steps that run the the R process, and the right side shows the steps that run in the H2O cloud.
-The top layer is the TCP/IP network code that actually lets the two processes communicate with each other.
+The left side shows the steps that run the the R process and the right side shows the steps that run in the H2O cloud.
+The top layer is the TCP/IP network code that enables the two processes to communicate with each other.

-The solid line shows an R->H2O request, and the dashed line shows the response for that request.
+The solid line shows an R->H2O request and the dashed line shows the response for that request.

-In the R program, the different components are the R script itself, the H2O R package, dependent packages (RCurl, rjson), and the R core runtime itself.
+In the R program, the different components are:

+	* the R script itself
+	* the H2O R package
+	* dependent packages (RCurl, rjson)
+	* the R core runtime

 .. image:: PngGen/pictures/start_glm_from_r.png
    :width: 90 %